NaveenKharwar/ticktrack-cli/README.md

 ```

 * Answer the prompts
-* Add ticket URLs, tags, and comments
+* Enter ticket URL, select tags, and add comments
-* Record optional "Other Tasks"
+* Optionally add other tasks (opens your default editor)
-* After each entry, you'll be asked if you want to log another ticket
+* After each entry, you'll be asked if you'd like to log another
-* On exit, a `BREAK` row will be added automatically
+* Exiting the session adds a `BREAK` row

----

 ## 🎯 Supported Tags

-When prompted, you can select any of:
+You can choose from:

 * `new`
 * `follow-up`